Faking Fake News for Real Fake News Detection: Propaganda-loaded Training Data Generation: Disinformation Detection

 \section{Disinformation Detection}

 The disinformation detection task challenges detectors to determine whether a given input article contains inaccurate information or not.
-We experiment with four competitive detectors, including \textsc{HDSF} \cite{karimi-tang-2019-learning}, \grover~ \cite{zellers2019grover}, \textsc{Bert} \cite{devlin-etal-2019-bert}, \textsc{RoBERTa} \cite{liu2019roberta}. \textsc{HDSF} leverages the hierarchical structures of discourse-level features, such as dependency trees, to predict the veracity of a news article. \grover~ is a unidirectional seq2seq model pre-trained on news-domain documents.
-It utilizes the encoder components of its generator counterpart for detection.
-The predictions are made by feeding the final hidden states of the encoder to a multi-layer perceptron.
+We experiment on four detectors, including \textsc{HDSF} \cite{karimi-tang-2019-learning}, \grover~ \cite{zellers2019grover}, \textsc{Bert} \cite{devlin-etal-2019-bert} and \textsc{RoBERTa} \cite{liu2019roberta}. \textsc{HDSF} leverages the hierarchical structures of discourse-level features, such as dependency trees, to predict the veracity of a news article. \grover~ is an unidirectional seq2seq model pre-trained on news documents.
+We use the discriminative version for detection which is adapted from its generative version by feeding the \texttt{[CLS]} token representations to a multi-layer perceptron.
 Similarly, \textsc{Bert} and \textsc{RoBERTa} take in the entire article as input and feed the representations of the first token to a classification head to determine the veracity of each article.
-In addition, \textsc{InfoSurgeon} is a more fine-grained detector that models the inconsistency at the level of knowledge elements across image and text modalities with a graph neural network-based architecture.
-Since we focus on text-only data, we set the input image features to zero vectors.
-All models are optimized using cross entropy.
-For fair comparison, we set the maximal sequence length to 512 and use the \textsc{Large} variants for all models.
-Details of the implementation can be found in \Cref{apx:implementation_details}.
+In addition, all models are optimized using cross entropy.
+For fair comparison, we set the maximum sequence length to 512 and use the \textsc{Large} variants for all models.
+Details can be found in \Cref{apx:implementation_details}.